 2015 Indie B.R.A.G.
 Medallion Honoree and winner of Silver in the Readers Favorite International Book Awards.
 Gripping Memoir, Hailed "An Instant Classic" by Critics, Shares Journey of Love & Life through the Inspirational Eyes of Man's Best Friend...

 Crafted from the heart and experiences of L.B.
 Johnson, 'The Book of Barkley: Love and Life Through the Eyes of a Labrador Retriever' takes readers from the author's depths of grief and personal despair to an empowering new life chock-full of love.
-But Johnson's radical life change didn't come from her renewed faith in God or her friends, but instead from a black Labrador called Barkley who taught her the real, innate meaning of love
+But Johnson's radical life change didn't come from just her renewed faith in God or her friends, but instead from some additional help of a black Labrador called Barkley who taught her the real, innate meaning of love

 Monday, April 20, 2015

 what faithfulness is.

 Do not let me die until, for them,